 This can be a versatile salad that you can make with pretty much any stone fruit, any green and any white soft cheese.
 I have included some ideas for substitutions for you.

-We have used one large buffalo mozzarella ball that we have cut into slices for this salad but a whole burrata would be absolutely sensational as it is wonderfully creamy.
+- MOZZARELLA - we have used one large buffalo mozzarella ball cut into slices for this salad.
+A whole burrata would be absolutely sensational as it is wonderfully creamy.

 You could also try bocconcini or baby bocconcini as they are so similar.

-For some bite and tang, try a creamy goats cheese or feta.
+For some bite and tang, try a creamy goats cheese or some crumbled feta.

-As an alternative to your mint, you could also try some summer basil.
+- MINT - added for it's wonderful arom, as an alternative, you could also try some summer basil.

 How to make this salad